influxdata/influxdb/docs/contributing.md

 everytime.

-We have a pre commit hook to make sure code is formatted properly before you commit any changes.
+We have a pre commit hook to make sure code is formatted properly and vetted before you commit any changes.
 We strongly recommend using the pre commit hook to guard against accidentally committing unformatted code.
 To use the pre-commit hook, run the following: